alis-lang/alis/docs/spec.md

 ```

 Anonymous structs, can be implicitly casted to any other struct type, as long
-as the `To` type is a superset of the `From` type.
-If the `To` type has any
+as the destination type is a superset of the source type.
+If the destination
-additional members, those must be auto-initializable.
+type has any additional members, those must be auto-initializable.

 ```
 struct Foo{ int i; }